 Using photovoltaic cells, scientists are researching the role of photobiological cells.
 BioSolar cell technology focuses on the process of photosynthesis wherein plants prepare their food using sunlight.
 Using these cells, you can enhance the efficiency of the process of ‘photosynthesis’.

 Using bloom algae to enhance solar panel efficiency

 Marine biologists in Sweden have worked on increasing the efficiency of solar panels by combining it with a controlled bloom of diatom algae.
-Algae bloom means the increase of algae population in freshwater or marine water.
+Algae bloom means the increase of the algae population in freshwater or marine water.

-These commercial solar power solutions should be used by metro cities like Mumbai, Banglore wherein there are huge possibilities to conserve solar energy that can be utilized to prepare solar equipped workspaces and thus adding value to the whole working experience.
+These commercial solar power solutions should be used by metro cities like Mumbai, Banglore wherein there are huge possibilities to conserve solar energy that can be utilized to prepare solar-equipped workspaces and thus adding value to the whole working experience.

 Solar Energy: A Boon to Mankind

 The onset of solar energy intervention can bring a revolution in both urban cities and rural villages.
 Solar energy has the power to empower households, institutional infrastructure, and urban infrastructure raising the living standards of the people and a step toward a cleaner and greener future.

 But, the situation is even worse in the villages!